Google will sponsor a pair of developers to work full-time on bolstering the security of Linux.

 “I hope that more and more people will start to use the LLVM compiler infrastructure project and contribute fixes to it and the kernel – it will go a long way towards improving Linux security for everyone,” said Chancellor.

-The move comes roughly six months after the formation ofa collective of big tech industry players working to improve the security of open-source software as it becomes pervasive in big industry applications, including data centers and critical infrastructure.
+The move comes roughly six months after the formation of the Open Source Security Foundation (OpenSSF), a collective of big tech industry players working to improve the security of open-source software as it becomes pervasive in big industry applications, including data centers and critical infrastructure.

 A report published by OpenSSF and the Laboratory for Innovation Science at Harvard last year suggested that much more work was needed in improving the security of open-source software.

-The survey, based on the responses of nearly 1,200 free and open-source software (FOSS) contributors, found that contributors spent.
+The survey, based on the responses of nearly 1,200 free and open-source software (FOSS) contributors, found that contributors spent less than 3% of their time on security issues.

 Google, of course, has a lot invested in open-source, and its commitment to underwrite the salaries of two full-time security maintainers for Linux shows the company is eager to cement the OS’s reputation as a secure and sustainable platform.